 When something happens that is unexpected, extreme and profound, people can react very differently to what happened.
 For example, after the assassination of JFK, there were basically two groups of people in this regard.
 One group perceived what had happened as a set of circumstances in which some crazy guy succeeded at killing the president and they accepted it because it did not contradict their basic view of reality.

 The other group did not want to accept what happened.
-In my view, they didn’t want to believe that something so random could have occurred; that life could be so uncertain.
+In my view, they didn’t want to believe that something so irregular could have occurred; that life could be so uncertain.
 For that group of people the notion of a conspiracy was more comforting than the absence of it.
 Because if there is a conspiracy, at least there is a plan and therefore some form of control.

 When people experience an important event that does not fit their picture of reality, it feels to them like a loss of control.
 The less people feel they have control over their lives, the more likely they are to try and regain control through mental gymnastics, like believing in a conspiracy theory.